Gromov--Witten theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Emily Clader, Felix Janda, and Dustin Ross for their wonderful talks at Columbia University on the double ramification cycle, which brought our attention to Pixton's formula.
 Moreover, the authors would like to express their acknowledgements to Professor Chiu-Chu Melissa Liu, for suggesting the whole project, and many useful conversations and discussions.
-The second author is supported by the start up grant of Tsinghua University.
+The first author was supported by the National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2018 semester; the first author is also supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
+The second author is supported by NSFC grant No. 11701315 and the start up grant of Tsinghua University.